tobialun/AIOLists/README.md

 - **Discovery Lists:** Randomly selected MDBList from a set list of users, a new random list is delivered everytime you refresh the catalog.
 - **Share Your Setup:** Generate a shareable hash of your AIOLists configuration (list order, names, imported addons) to share with others.

+## Planned Features in Order
+- Speed up the loading time of lists in Stremio
+- Support for Streams/TV lists from external addons
+- Merged search
+- Support for PIN-less Trakt connection
+- Maybe features:
+    - Switching Profiles
+    - Native Trakt persistance

 # Trakt Persistance

 Due to the stateless nature of this addon Trakt keys can't automatically update when they expire.
 I have added an option to make Trakt persistant through Upstash.
 You can create a free account on there.
 Here's a short guide: